Current Status - Maryland

 Workplace rights

-Maryland’s workplace policies support pay equity and caregiving, though implementation remains uncertain.
+Maryland’s workplace policies support pay equity and caregiving, though implementation continues to shape how these protections function in practice.

 Violence & safety